 More is not necessarily better

-For a woman (or any receiving sex partner) to feel any sexual pleasure, she must allow herself to let go and follow his movements.
-If she is showing signs of pleasure, she has found a good rhythm to follow – meaning, that she enjoys the man’s movements, just how they are right now.
-If the man changes his movements at this point, he is also changing the pattern the woman has adapted to, which causes her feelings of pleasure to drop or disappear suddenly.
+For a woman (or any receiving sex partner) to feel any sexual pleasure, she must allow herself to let go and follow the touch or movement of the giving partner.
+If she is showing signs of pleasure, she has found a good rhythm to follow – meaning, that she enjoys the man’s touches or movements, just how they are right now.
+If the man changes his touch or movement at this point, he is also changing the pattern the woman has adapted to, which causes her feelings of pleasure to drop or disappear suddenly.
 The woman will need some time to adjust herself to the changed pattern.
-But, as soon as she has relaxed sufficiently to enjoy the new pattern and shows signs of pleasure again, the man tries again to speed up his movements, and her pleasure drops again, etc.
+But, as soon as she has relaxed sufficiently to enjoy the new pattern and shows signs of pleasure again, the man changes his technique again, or tries to speed up his movements, causing her pleasure to drop once more, etc.

 While it would be simple to observe this linear dynamic, the situation is more complicated.
 No man is able to speed up his movements consistently like a fucking-machine.
 A man who is constantly trying to fuck harder, will therefore slow down suddenly and then speed up again, either because the fast thrusts exhaust him or excite him too much and put him close to his orgasm too soon.

 This leads to total confusion of the woman.
 Every time when she is in a good rhythm and feels pleasure, the feeling drops suddenly.
 Furthermore, the man is not only abruptly moving faster, but is also abruptly slowing down, in a seemingly random order, and as a consequence, she does not know what to expect next and how to adjust herself.
 As a result, this requires the woman to concentrate excessively to feel constant pleasure during sexual intercourse, or she gives up and does not react to the man’s movements (any more), just waiting for him to come since the concentration exercise is (or has become) too exhausting compared to its pleasure gain.